MaheshTK/MaheshTK.github.io/_posts/2016-08-03-manipulating-pdf-files.markdown

 Of course, nothing in life is perfect.
 Especially if it is free.
 Pdftk has its own limitations.
 Though, over time user becomes comfortable with command line after initial period of hesitation, it may be considered restraining by many.

 One important functionality missing from pdftk is ability to crop pages.
-Ability to convert to image files and linearisation is also missing,
+Ability to convert to image files and linearisation is also missing.

+### Conclusion

-Apart from that this indeed is an extremely powerful tool capable of batch scripting.
+Apart from these two limitations, pdftk is indeed an extremely powerful tool capable of batch scripting.
 Once you get hang of it, its difficult to part ways from it.